saikat0511/GCR-enhancer/README.md

 #### Chrome

-1. Clone or download this project as a zip file and extract all the files.
+1. Download chromium.zip from the latest release and extract all the files.
 2. Navigate to `chrome://extensions`.
 3. Switch on **Developer Mode**
-4. Click **Load unpacked** in top bar and select the folder cloned or extracted earlier.
+4. Click **Load unpacked** in top bar and select the folder extracted earlier.

 #### Firefox

-1. Clone or download this project as a zip file and extract all the files.
+1. Download firefox.zip from the latest release and extract all the files.
 2. Navigate to firefox addon debugging page: `about:debugging#/runtime/this-firefox`
-3. Click **Load Temporary Add-on...** and select manifest.json file inside the folder cloned or extracted earlier.
+3. Click **Load Temporary Add-on...** and select manifest.json file inside the folder extracted earlier.